 Realogy Holdings (formerly Domus Holdings) has the goods for domestic bliss for a lot of people.
-It is the largest franchisor of residential real estate offices in the world with about 13,500 offices in more than 100 countries.
+It is the largest franchisor of residential real estate offices in the world with about 13,600 offices in more than 110 countries.
 Its brands include Century 21, Coldwell Banker, ERA, Better Homes and Gardens Real Estate, and Sotheby's.
 In addition to franchising, the company owns and operates about 700 offices under the already mentioned brands along with the Corcoran Group and Citi Habitats labels.
 It also provides relocation, title, and settlement services, and mortgages.
-The residential real estate giant changed its name and went public in late 2012.

 Realogy boasts the world's largest residential real estate brokerage business (under its subsidiary NRT LLC) and the world's largest residential real estate brokerage franchising business (under RFG), offering a large portfolio of well-known brands.
 Its company-owned brokerage operates under the Coldwell Banker, Corcoran Group, Sotheby's International Realty, ZipRealty, and Citi Habitats brand names.
 Its franchise brands include: Century 21, Coldwell Banker, Coldwell Banker Commercial, ERA, Sotheby's International Realty, and Better Homes and Gardens Real Estate.

-The company generated nearly 75% of its total revenue from its company-owned real estate brokerage services in 2014, while 13% came from its real estate franchise services, and 7% came from title and settlement services under the company's Title Resource Group subsidiary.
+The company got nearly 72% of its revenue from its company-owned real estate brokerage services in 2015, while 13% came from its real estate franchise services, and 8% came from title and settlement services under the company's Title Resource Group subsidiary.

 In addition to its company-owned and franchised real estate brokerages, Realogy is a leading provider of employee relocation services in the US and internationally, serving nearly two-thirds of the Fortune 50 companies.
 The company's relocation services business, Cartus, generated 7% of all revenue in 2014.